Mouse CRISP-1 Antibody Summary

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

-Recombinant Mouse CRISP‑1 inhibits proliferation in the 3A-sub E human placenta cell line in a dose-dependent manner (orange line), as measured by Resazurin (Catalog # AR002).
+Proliferation Inhibited by CRISP‑1 and Neutralization by Mouse CRISP‑1 Antibody.
+Recombinant Mouse CRISP-1 inhibits proliferation in the 3A-sub E human placenta cell line in a dose-dependent manner (orange line), as measured by Resazurin (Catalog # AR002).
 Proliferation inhibited by Recombinant Mouse CRISP-1 (10 µg/mL) is neutralized (green line) by increasing concentrations of Rat Anti-Mouse CRISP-1 Monoclonal Antibody (Catalog # MAB4675).
 The ND50 is typically 10-20 µg/mL.

 Detection of Mouse CRISP‑1 by Western Blot.
 Western blot shows lysates of mouse epididymis tissue.
 PVDF membrane was probed with 1 µg/mL of Rat Anti-Mouse CRISP-1 Monoclonal Antibody (Catalog # MAB4675) followed by HRP-conjugated Anti-Rat IgG Secondary Antibody (Catalog # HAF005).
 A specific band was detected for CRISP-1 at approximately 27-30 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.